aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Vidēja vecuma un briestaudžu platības īpatsvars analīzes šūnā (1 ha)

-**Procedure:** Most of EGVs that describe forests are spatially restricted to areas outside of clearcuts and dead stands.
-The mask for this is created using a combination of the [State Forest Service's
+**Procedure:** Most EGVs describing forests are spatially restricted to areas outside of clearcuts and dead stands.
+This mask is created using a combination of the [State Forest Service's
 State Forest Registry](#Ch04.01) land category 12 and 14, and [The Global Forest Watch](#Ch04.09) pixels classified as lost tree canopy cover since